Larry Weber: Weber Shandwick and The Interpublic Group of Companies

 The Interpublic Group of Companies purchased The Weber Group in late 1996.
 During his time at IPG, Weber led the purchase of 21 public relations companies, among them Shandwick International, BSMG Worldwide, and GolinHarris.
 In 1999, Weber engineered the merger of Weber Shandwick and BSMG Worldwide to form the world's largest public relations firm, and the company became Weber Shandwick Worldwide.

 In early 2000, Weber was named chairman and CEO of Interpublic's Advanced Marketing Services group, a $3 billion unit including the company's public relations, research and analysis, and entertainment holdings.

 The W2 Group and Racepoint Global

 After leaving Interpublic, he founded the W2 Group and Racepoint Group in 2004.

 W2 Group

 The W2 Group was created as a holding company under which global marketing companies could be bought and CMOs advised.
 In 2007 it received its first funding round and in 2008 it had five companies.
 It was organized into three groups: the companies, the innovations, and the content.

 Racepoint Global

-Racepoint, founded in 2004, is one of Massachusetts’ largest public relations firms, with clients that have included ARM, Dassault Systemes, Deere, Kaiser-Permanente, Forrester, Panasonic, and the Pittsburgh Steelers.
+Racepoint, founded in 2004, is one of Massachusetts’ largest public relations firms, with clients that have included ARM, Dassault Systèmes, Deere, Kaiser-Permanente, Forrester, Panasonic, and the Pittsburgh Steelers.
 Weber was the chairman and CEO of the firm.
 In 2013, Weber merged Racepoint with its sister company, Digital Influence Group, a social media marketing firm to create Racepoint Global.